abdulshaikh55/python-project-triad/pig/pig.md

             and you go to step 1
-        If you choose to not roll your dice your current score is added to total score STEP 4: If the number is 1, your turn is over
+        If you choose to not roll your dice your current score is added to total score STEP 3: If the number is 1, your turn is over
-STEP 5: When one of the player has score higher than other players and higher than set amount, they win.
+STEP 4: When one of the players has a score higher than the other players and higher than the set amount, they win.

 Enjoy! 🎯